 - Consumer Code: Articles L111-1 to L111-8Obligation to provide information

-- Consumer Code: R111-1Obligation to provide information
+- Consumer Code: Articles R111-1 to D111-19General obligation to provide pre-contractual information

-- Consumer Code: Articles L211-1 to L211-4General terms and conditions of sale
+- Consumer Code: Articles L211-1 to L211-4General conditions of sale

-- Claim for hidden defects
+- Claim for hidden defect

-- Purchase a product: commercial guaranteeService-Public.fr
+- Purchase of a product: commercial or contractual guaranteeService-Public.fr

 - Legal guarantees, commercial guarantee and after-sales serviceMinistry of Economy